 Of course, it’s optional, but it will be beneficial for you in the long run.

-Here what’s required of you is to weep off any wager standing or lurking, allow the coop, nest bars dry out sufficiently.
+What’s required of you is to weep off any bacteria standing or lurking, and allow the coop, nest bars dry out sufficiently.

 When you allow fresh air, you will be keeping a lingering vinegar smell; then, sunlight will positively impact the disinfection process.